INTEREST IN SEX INCREASES

 If your first sexual experiences with another person happen when you’re drunk, there’s a real risk that, over time, it will feel natural to be drunk during sex.
 And that, in turn, can mean that you avoid intimacy and sex if you haven’t been drinking.
 Show your teenager that you’re happy to talk to them about sex and that you’re aware that sex can be both wonderful and difficult.
 And remind them, too, that ”no” always means ”no”.

-Alcohol impairs your judgement.
-Around one in every five upper secondary school students say that they didn’t use protection when they had sex under the influence.
+Alcohol impairs your judgement and some teenagers don’t use protection, when they have sex under the influence.
 Girls often take a greater share of the responsibility, not just before and during sex, but afterwards, too, e.g. when it comes to getting tested for sexually transmitted infections.
 Talk to your teenager about the importance of always using protection during sex.

 A lot of people cheat when they’re drunk.
 It’s like you don’t think, you just do.